Indian religious minorities face increased violence under Modi — report | DW | 25.06.2019

 The US State Department has said religious intolerance in India is growing under PM Modi's right-wing government.
 India said that a foreign government had "no right" to comment on the country's internal affairs.

 A 10-minute-long video of a brutal lynching that emerged recently on Indian social media has shocked Indian Muslims.
 The footage shows a group of men beating a 22-year-old Muslim man, Tabrez Ansari, in the eastern state of Jharkhand.
-Crowds forced him to shout "Jai Shri Ram" (Hail Lord Ram) — a slogan widely used by Hindu hardliners — as he was tied to a pole and then severely beaten for an alleged burglary.
+The crowd forced him to shout "Jai Shri Ram" (Hail Lord Ram) — a slogan widely used by Hindu hard-liners — as he was tied to a pole and then severely beaten for an alleged burglary.

 Ansari died at the hospital on Saturday, the same day the US State Department released its international religious freedom report, which paints a dark picture of the situation for religious minorities in India.